brandonweeks/draft-bweeks-acme-device-attest/draft-ietf-acme-device-attest.md

 ## Identification and Correlation

-The `permanent-identifier` type encodes a manufacturer assigned device identity, typically a serial number.
+The `permanent-identifier` type encodes a manufacturer-assigned device identity, typically a serial number.
 The `hardware-module` type encodes the identity of the secure cryptoprocessor that generated the certificate key.
 In both cases, the identifier is globally unique within its assigner scope and unchanging for the lifetime of the device or hardware module.

 From the perspective of {{!RFC6973}} Section 5.2.2, such identifiers enable direct identification of a device across protocol interactions, deployments, and time.
 Any entity that receives or observes these identifiers, including the server, intermediary infrastructure, and any relying party that processes the issued certificate acquires an observable reference that can be used to track the device's certificate issuance history, renewal patterns, and operational context.